pykickstart/pykickstart/docs/kickstart-docs.rst

 ``--list=``

     Specifies which partitions to clear.
-If given, this supercedes any of the ``--all`` and ``--linux`` options.
+If given, this supersedes any of the ``--all`` and ``--linux`` options.
 This can be across different drives: